 First, when you are setting up your account, MiloTree currently has what’s called the “frequency cap” set as the default, which is seven days.
 What that means is if somebody comes to your site on day one, then it will show to that visitor and then it will go to sleep for seven days.
 So if that visitor comes back at day two, they will not see it, but if they come back and day seven they will.
 So during your trial period, change your 7 day period to one or two days.

 The second thing you might do is look at your analytics.
 MiloTree offers analytics, and it shows you how many people have clicked on your pop up.
-So you can see activity as soon as the next day and know whether people are clicking on your popup, and
+So you can see the activity as soon as the next day and know whether people are clicking on your popup, and presumably, subscribing to your YouTube channel.

 Another thing that Jillian mentions in the podcast is that the more traffic you have, the more subscribers you will get because MiloTree converts your traffic into subscribers.
 And remember, these are not just any subscribers, these are the best subscribers.